 Some of the additional signs and symptoms of shingles might include:

-- Rashes that begin forming a few days after the pain
+- Rashes that form a few days after the pain begins

 - Sensitivity to light, sound, or touch